schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2021-10-19-ExecutiveSupervision.md

           <li>Think about your business goals</li>
           <li>Reflect and define your personal goals</li>
           <li>Align and prioritize all your goals</li>
-          <li>Optimize your work- and lifetime and structure</li>
+          <li>Optimize your work- and lifetime, and life structure</li>
           <li>Get clarity about your work and life vision & goals</li>
-          <li>Your own process to reflect and monitor your personal and business goals</li>
+          <li>Create your own process to reflect and monitor your personal and business goals</li>
         </ul>
         </p>
         <p>